domel/research-paper-2025/README.md

 # Experiment results

 The [`exp/`](exp/) folder includes the detailed experiment results, together with a summary and discussion.
+For reproducibility, all datasets and queries referenced below are either included in this repository or linked from publicly accessible sources.

 # Run experiments